thanos-io/thanos/docs/proposals/202005_query_logging.md

 Each of the use case of the sub-part would be described and a possible implementation would be discussed -

+#### Using Middlewares -

+Since Middlewares are a good chunk of the implementation, it makes sense to discuss briefly about -

+* How we are going to use the middlewares in our logging.
+* Discuss the different types of middlewares that we plan to use.

+**Usage of Middlewares** : As it has been suggested by the diagram above, we plan to put in interceptors/middlewares to intercept the connection for a server implementation and client implementation.

+The middlewares helps in intercepting the queries flowing before a client, and all the queries leaving the server.

+The middlewares provide a nice abstraction to log the queries because we have the following objective from the logging -

+* Log all the queries
+* Log some specific queries
+* Logging at a certain level(Debug / Info)
+* Have a same request-id for a given request

+All of the goals are easily possible using grpc middlewares, as the grpc-ecosystem has a nice set of middlewares that makes the above possible, so we can just plug and play our middlewares

+For HTTP, all these nice middlewares are not present, so we need to code up our implementation performing the same logic.

+**Types of Middlewares** : We are going to use the following middlewares for achieving the above objectives -

+* [`logging.WithDecider`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L51) - This `grpc.Option` would help us in deciding the logic whether a given request should be logged or not.
+This should help in logging specific / all queries
+* [`logging.WithLevels`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L58) - This `grpc.Option` would help us in fixating the level of query that we might want to log.
+So based on a query hitting a certain criteria, we can switch the levels of it
+* For using the request-id, we can store the request-id in the metadata of the `context`, and while logging, we can use it.
+* Same equivalent for the HTTP can be implemented for mirroring the logic of gRPC middlewares

 #### Use case 1: Audit Logging

 **Audit logging** is a kind of logging, where we log in every internal API requests.
 Typically, rather than logging in specific queries, we ought to log in every query that has been made until now.